Giant Taro – a plant with a giant root

 Description of Giant Taro plants

 A very large herb of the taro family.
 It has a stout erect trunk up to 4 m tall.
-This has upright leaves which are arrow shaped.
+This has upright leaves which are arrow-shaped.
 The leaves have round lobes at the bottom.
 The leaves are leathery and are often wavy around the edge.
 The secondary veins are not prominent.
 The leaf blade can be 1.0 – 1.2 m long.
 The leafy structure around the flower is yellow in the upper section.
 It forms a hood and drops off as the flower opens.
-The fruit are bright red berries.
-The corm is large, often curved and above the ground.
+The fruit is bright red berries.
+The corm is large, often curved, and above the ground.
 It often has cormels, or small corms, at the side.
-Brown trailing fibres of the leaf bases often hang from the stem.
+Brown trailing fibers of the leaf bases often hang from the stem.
 The leaves and petioles, or leaf stalks, contain stinging crystals.

 Distribution of Giant Taro

 It is mostly grown in tropical regions in Asia and the Pacific.
-It is widely distributed in open wet lands and along streams and in some types of humid forest.
+It is widely distributed in open wetlands along streams and some types of humid forests.
 The plant grows wild from sea level up to 2600 m altitude in the tropics.
-Giant taro is a tropical plant and will not grow well below 10°C. It requires a well distributed rainfall and does not tolerate drought.
+Giant taro is a tropical plant and will not grow well below 10°C. It requires a well-distributed rainfall and does not tolerate drought.
 Even though it grows along creek banks, it cannot tolerate wet soil.
 It is only used as food in a few coastal areas.
 Wild forms commonly seen growing are bitter and not used.
 It suits hardiness zones 11 – 12.

 Cultivation of Giant Taro